gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Some of them have vanished.
 No one knows why."

-"Do you think it's the Specials?"
+"Do you think it's the Operators?"
 Sindy had asked.

 "No one knows," Dockety had repeated.